 Wallpaper designs in varying tones of black and grey look very elegant as do soft furnishings in black linen or velvet.
 This is particularly effective as the darkness of the black is broken up and still gives you the wow factor and the dramatic mood for your room without the heaviness that a block colour will introduce.
 Soft furnishings as accents in this colour are very effective and classic pieces.

 These walls are painted in Benjamin Moore's Black Onyx and I think look stunning but the space doesn't feel closed in as there is a large degree of white in the trim and interior doors.

 Black is very effective to use on walls that you want to recede.
-By using any dark colour on a wall, you focus attention away from this area and this is a particularly useful tool to use if you have a great view as your eye is naturally directed outside.
+By using any dark colour on a wall, you focus attention away from this area.
+This is a particularly useful tool to use if you have a great view as your eye is naturally directed outside.
 Furniture placed against a simple dark wall also stands out and again, this is a very handy trick if you want to draw attention to a favourite upholstered chair or sofa.

 Introduce any of the metallics for a stunning scheme.
 A touch of gold here is very effective.